Biology (Biology and Society), MS

 Degree Requirements

-An individual student plan is developed in consultation with the student's advisor and committee.
+The open electives or research section allows an individual student program to be developed in consultation with the student's advisor and committee.

 Admission Requirements